rustyscreeps/screeps-game-api/cargo-screeps/README.md

 Configured in `[build]` config section.
 No required settings.

-1. run `cargo-web build --release` to build the rust source
+1. runs `cargo-web build --release` to build the rust source
-2. strip off header / surrounding function `cargo-web` generates for a generic JS file to load from web or from local filesystem
+2. strips off header `cargo-web` generates for loading WASM file from a URL or the local filesystem
-3. append initialization call using bytes from `require('<compiled module name>')`
+3. appends initialization call using bytes from `require('<compiled module name>')`
-4. put processed JS into `target/main.js` copy compiled WASM into `target/compiled.wasm`
+4. puts processed JS into `target/main.js` copy compiled WASM into `target/compiled.wasm`

 ### `upload`:

 Requires `[upload]` config section with at minimum username, password and branch.

-1. run build
+1. runs build
-2. read `target/*.js` and `target/*.wasm`, keeping track of filenames
+2. reads `target/*.js` and `target/*.wasm`, keeping track of filenames
-3. read `screeps.toml` for upload options
+3. reads `screeps.toml` for upload options
-4. upload all read files to server, using filenames as the filenames on the server
+4. uploads all read files to server, using filenames as the filenames on the server

 ### `copy`:

 Requires `[copy]` config section with at minimum destination and branch.

-1. run build
+1. runs build
-2. copy compiled main file and WASM file (default `main.js` and `compiled.wasm`) from `target/` to `<destination directory>/<branch name>/`
+2. copies compiled main file and WASM file (default `main.js` and `compiled.wasm`) from `target/` to `<destination directory>/<branch name>/`
-3. if pruning is enabled, delete all other files in `<destination directory>/<branch name>/`
+3. if pruning is enabled, deletes all other files in `<destination directory>/<branch name>/`

 ### `deploy`:

 Requires `default_deploy_mode` configuration setting.

-1. run build
+1. runs build
-2. run `upload` or `copy` depending on the `default_deploy_mode` configuration option
+2. runs `upload` or `copy` depending on the `default_deploy_mode` configuration option

 ### `check`:

 Does not require configuration.

-1. perform type checking / lifetime checking without compiling code
+1. performs type checking and lifetime checking without compiling code
-  - runs `cargo web check --target=wasm32-unknown-unknown` which is fairly similar to `cargo check`.
+  - runs `cargo web check` (see `cargo check` for non-WASM codebases)

 # Configuration Options